Home Depot Project Loan review

 Min.
 Credit Score

-Home Depot Project Loans are best for committed customers of Home Depot who want relatively competitive fixed rates on their next home improvement loan.
-You’ll have six months to spend what you need to get your project rolling and have between 5.5 and 9.5 years to repay what you borrow.
+Home Depot Project Loans are best for customers who are loyal to Home Depot and want relatively competitive fixed rates on their next home improvement loan.
+You’ll have six months to spend what you need to get your project rolling and have between 66 and 114 months to repay what you borrow.

-To get the most out of your financing, compare more personal loans.
+To get the most out of your financing or just buy from another company, compare more personal loans before signing up.

 How much will this loan cost me?